230Daniel/Utili/src/Frontend/src/documents/privacy.md

 When you log in to the Site via Discord, we store your unique Discord account ID and its associated email address.
 We refer to this information as "Account Information".

-The Site will also retrieve information about the Discord guilds which you are a member of, however this data will not be stored permanently.
+The Site will also retrieve information about the Discord guilds which you are a member of, however this data is not stored in our systems and is instead passed on immediately to you.

 When you add the Bot to a Discord guild it will begin retrieving information about that guild and its members in order to function properly.
 By default, no data is stored for a guild which the Bot is added to.